dharc-org/odi/README.md

 # ODI

+**ODI** is a project aiming at formally representing the narrative and structural elements of "Il castello dei destini incrociati" by Italo Calvino.
+In particular, **ODI** is the ontology describing the work, **BACODI** is the Knowledge Graph (KG) storing all data regarding the work.
+The data can be browsed via this interface which provides several paths to explore BACODI KG along with some specific data-visualisations.

-**ODI** is a [Python 3](https://www.python.org/downloads/) web application built in [Flask](https://flask.palletsprojects.com/en/2.3.x/).
+This interface is a [Python 3](https://www.python.org/downloads/) web application built in [Flask](https://flask.palletsprojects.com/en/2.3.x/).
 The project is ongoing and under development.

-## Quick start
+## Web app Quick start

-Clone this repository using the URL https://github.com/Tell-me-the-truth/web-app.git or download the folder.
+Clone this repository using the URL https://github.com/ValentinaPasqual/odi.git or download the folder.

 The project works with this **requirement**: